CoolPluginsTeam/automatic-translations-for-polylang/readme.txt

 = Will this plugin slow down my website? =
 The plugin is optimized for performance, but the speed impact may vary depending on your hosting environment and the size of your content.
 The automatic translation process occurs in the background to minimize any potential impact on site performance.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.[Report a security vulnerability](https://patchstack.com/database/wordpress/plugin/automatic-translations-for-polylang/vdp)

 == Changelog ==
 = Version 1.3.0 | 26 February 2024 =